1. Overview of FedEx and UPS Carriers for eCommerce Shipping

 Moving on, let’s find out which of these companies is cheaper.

-For a clear understanding, let’s assume you’re planning to ship a package domestically on Monday to New York from San Francisco CA. The rates for a 3lbs package (13” X 12” X 2”) to NY from SF is as follows:
+For a clear understanding, let’s assume you’re planning to ship a package domestically.
+You will send the package to New York from San Francisco, CA on Monday.
+The rates for a 3lbs package (13” X 12” X 2”) to NY from SF is as follows:

-Overall, FedEx has cheaper shipping and offers more services as compared to UPS.
+Overall, FedEx has cheaper air shipping and offers more services as compared to UPS.

 7. UPS vs FedEx: Shipping Internationally